hoangduytran/blender-manual/manual/modeling/meshes/editing/uv.rst

 Blender has two ways of calculating the unwrapping.
 They can be selected in the tool setting in the tool panel in the 3D Viewport.

+Method
+ :Angle Based:
-Angle Based
+   Uses Angle Based Flattening (ABF).
 This method gives a good 2D representation of a mesh.

-Conformal
+ :Conformal:
-   Uses LSCM (Least Squares Conformal Mapping).
+   Uses Least Squares Conformal Mapping (LSCM).
 This usually results in a less accurate UV mapping than Angle Based, but performs better on simpler objects.

 Fill Holes
    Activating Fill Holes will prevent overlapping from occurring and better represent any holes in the UV regions.

 Correct Aspect
    Map UVs taking image aspect into account.

-Use Subdivision Surface Modifier
+Use Subdivision Surface
    Map UVs taking vertex position after Subdivision Surface Modifier into account.

+Margin Method
+   See :ref:`bpy.ops.uv.pack_islands` for a description of this option.

 Margin
-   Space between UV islands.
+   See :ref:`bpy.ops.uv.pack_islands` for a description of this parameter.

 .. tip::